Terms and conditions of the Panasonic TOUGHBOOK Engage Partner Programme (TEPP) and Edge Partner Programme

 In the case of any dispute or interpretation of these terms and conditions, the decision of Panasonic’s General Manager shall be final.
 No correspondence will be entered into.

-Panasonic treats your privacy and personal information with the utmost respect and ensures compliant with the EU’s General Data Protection Regulation
+Panasonic treats your privacy and personal information with the utmost respect and ensures compliance with the EU’s General Data Protection Regulation and any other relevant laws and regulations including the UK Data Protection Act 2018.

 17.Alteration of terms